NBISweden/grave/README.md

 ## Workflow outputs

 >[!TIP]
-> Results are stored in the `results` directory.
+> By default results are stored in the `results` directory.
 Exact outputs depend on the settings used.

 | Output directory      | Description                                                                                                               |
 |-----------------------|---------------------------------------------------------------------------------------------------------------------------|